NASA talks UFOs with public ahead of final report on unidentified flying objects

 No secret military data are included, such as anything surrounding the suspected spy balloons from China spotted flying over the U.S. earlier this year.

-The meeting was held at NASA headquarters in Washington with the public taking part remotely.
+The meeting was held at at NASA headquarters in Washington with the public taking part remotely.

 A final report is expected by the end of July.